A legendary baseball encounter on East End unearthed

 Later, Montella also discovered Paige spoke to Cold Spring Harbor High School athletes about the importance of education at the Four Seasons Country Club in Woodbury on June 3, 1971 — a moment 50 years ago this Thursday.
 A story from The Long Islander quoted Paige: "I didn't get an education.
 I couldn't even spell, and you just can't do anything today if you can't read."
 The event preceded the induction of Paige into Cooperstown on Aug.
 9, 1971.

-Vaccaro, who also is Vice President of Digital News for Altice and Director of Graduate Journalism at Hofstra University, said the marker sign in Riverhead is just one of many he and the Suffolk Sports Hall of Fame would like to erect in Suffolk.
-On his radar are the site of old village hall in Lindenhurst, where Yankees legends Babe Ruth and Lou Gehrig once played in an exhibition against Addie Klein's Nine before 4,000 fans on Oct.
+Vaccaro, who also is vice president of digital news for Altice and director of graduate journalism at Hofstra University, said the marker in Riverhead is just one of many he and the Suffolk Sports Hall of Fame would like to erect in Suffolk.
+On his radar are the site of old Village Hall in Lindenhurst, where Yankees legends Babe Ruth and Lou Gehrig once played in an exhibition against Addie Klein's Nine before 4,000 fans on Oct.
 18, 1930, not to mention the sites of old auto racing tracks like Bridgehampton Raceway, Islip Speedway and Riverhead Raceway.

 As for the night Satchel Paige pitched in Riverhead, Montella has authored a research paper titled "Satchel & The Yastrzemskis: A Long Island Narrative."